agreene90/PEWBexploration/Validation/README.md

    - **Output:** Plots showing the warp field intensity in x, y, and z directions, demonstrating anisotropic behavior.

 ## Conclusion
-This script provides a comprehensive method to validate the Positive Energy Warp Field Principle and Greene’s Law through numerical simulations and visualizations.
+This script provides a comprehensive method to validate the Positive Energy Warp Field Principle and "Greene’s Law" (brazenly coined) through numerical simulations and visualizations.
 The results offer insights into the feasibility and dynamics of warp fields using positive energy densities and anisotropic properties.